bartosz-bear/notebooks/sql/postgresql.md

 ## `NUMERIC`

 - use to store very precise numbers with decimal points like scientific calculations, grams of gold
+- databases storing information about money should use `NUMERIC`

 ## `DECIMAL`

+- it's just an alias for `NUMERIC` and is widely used for monetary data, being an 'arbitrary precision' type

 ## FLOATING POINT MATH NUMERIC TYPES